How to Unblock a Shower Drain Without Chemicals

 Step 3.
 Pour in Baking Soda in addition to Vinegar

-Put one cup baking soda in the sink, followed by a cup white vinegar.
-Cover the drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t get over the top!
+Put one cup baking soda in the sink, followed by a Cup of white vinegar.
+It is best to protect with a rag or cloth.
+Cover the drain immediately with a clean cloth or a towel to ensure that the reaction doesn’t go out of control!

 Step 4: Wait

-You should wait for around 30 minutes while the mixture does its work.
-It should sound like there is a fizz and bubbling.
+You should wait for around 30 minutes as the mix works its magic.
+You should hear some fizzing and bubbling.
 That’s a sign that it’s working!

 Method 2: Wire Hanger